Calibration and Virtual Camera Control

 • Move further from the screen, you should see less of the environment.

-If this is not what you’re seeing, try to calibrate again and make sure that the base stations can clearly see each other and the trackers.
-Refer to Section 3.4 Base Station Placement for further details.
+If this is not what you’re seeing, try calibrating again and making sure that the base stations can clearly see each other and the trackers.
+For further details, refer to Section 3.4, Base Station Placement.

 The default virtual camera controls are described in Table 4 below.